BIOS-IN5410/3D-day-2/README.md

 Using the `awk` script above, the `lads.ids` now contains the ids (4th column) of all the beads with a periphery constraint (6th column) of 1.
 The `color_beads.py` script specifies that all beads with ids listed in `lads.ids` should be colored in RGB value `255,0,0` (i.e. red color) in the Chrom3D output file ([CMM](https://www.cgl.ucsf.edu/chimera/docs/ContributedSoftware/volumepathtracer/volumepathtracer.html#markerfiles) file format).
 The `OVERRIDE` keyword specifies that any existing color definitions in the file should be ignored.

 **10. Visualizing `model_redlad.cmm` in ChimeraX**
-- Download the `model_readlad.cmm` file to your local computer
+- Download the `model_redlad.cmm` file to your local computer
-- The resulting `model_readlad.cmm` can opened in ChimeraX and displays of these turned on and off in the bottom right "Models" panel.
+- The resulting `model_redlad.cmm` can opened in ChimeraX and displays of these turned on and off in the bottom right "Models" panel.
 - Use the command `shape sphere center 0,0,0 radius 5.0 color #ffc9b5 slab 0.5` in the "Command" field in the bottom panel to display a nucleus structure on top of the model view.
 - Change the opacity of the nucleus model by clicking the colored square called "sphere" in the "Models" panel in the bottom right of the view, and select e.g. 30%.
 On some windows systems you will have to adjust the numbers in the "Alpha channel" to for example 100
 - Rotate the structure so that the chromosome model points away from you, and write `clip` in the "Command" fild to clip this nucleus into a tomographic view.
 The model can also be tilted to allow a better perception of depth in the structures.
 (You can undo the clipping by typing `~clip`)